spyroks/mobile-id-java-client/README.md

 > **Note** that `verificationCode` of the service should be displayed on the screen, so the person could verify if the verification code displayed on the screen and code sent him as a text message are identical.

 ### Authenticate
----

 #### Get an authentication response
-For security reasons a new hash value must be created for each new authentication request.
+For security reasons, a new hash value must be created for each new authentication request.

 ```java
 MobileIdAuthenticationHash authenticationHash = createRandomAuthenticationHash();